anantvir/PLA_HoeffdingInequality_KNN_K-Means/README.md

+# Homework 4 ELEG 815 Statistical Learning I

-# 1) PLA(Perceptron Learning Algorithm) 2) Hoeffding's Inequality Computer Simulation using Coin Analogy 3)K-Nearest Neighbour Algorithm 4) K-Means Algorithm
+1) PLA(Perceptron Learning Algorithm)
+2) Hoeffding's Inequality Computer Simulation using Coin Analogy 3)K-Nearest Neighbour Algorithm
+4) K-Means Algorithm

 To run the code, just change the file path to the path of dataset/images in your system